shayan1234554321/RoadTrip-Wheels/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse and Youtube for their help
+I would like to thank Microverse for the knowledge.
+The original [design](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign) was made by [Murat Korkmaz](https://www.behance.net/muratk) on behance

 <p align="right">(<a href="#readme-top">back to top</a>)</p>